Resources (DCAL, Dartmouth, and Beyond)

 - Travel Grants for Teaching Conferences Learn about fellowships available to faculty to attend teaching conferences.

 - Names and Faces John Thorstensen developed software which acts as "flashcards" to help you learn the names and faces of your students.
 Download the software here.

 - Teaching Guidelines Guidelines prepared for Faculty by The Arts and Sciences Committee on Instruction, May 2009.

 - Reference Tools (some links will open in new windows):

-- Classrooms and Classroom Technology Service: Follow this category link to get detailed information about the Blackboard course management system, the Banner Student information system, reserving classrooms, including "smart classrooms," getting technical services and help.
+- Classrooms and Classroom Technology Service: Follow this category link to get detailed information about the Canvas course management system, the Banner Student information system, reserving classrooms, including "smart classrooms," getting technical services and help.

 - Centers for Teaching Support: Learn more about offices that support teaching, including the Library, Curricular Computing, the Center for Research, Writing and Information Technology (RWIT), the Study Skills Center, the Language Resource Center, and the Arts and Humanities Resource Center.